Rouen is a charming French town located in the Normandy region of France and it oozes cultural, beauty and charm!

 Yes, another church, but this one is also cool.
 You remember Joan of Arc?, Burnt at the stake, wild history, well this is a boat shaped monument that was built to honour her.

 She was actually burnt at the stake in Rouen by the English on the 30th of May 1431.
-So to be in the place where it happened in the history books is quite significant and worth it's place on the top things to do in Rouen list.
+So to be in the place where it happened in the history books is quite significant and worth it's place on this list of the top things to do in Rouen.

 There are actually a few beautiful gardens around Rouen, some botanical and filled with amazing flowers and water fountains.
 I suggest you simply wander and see what you come across.

-When in France you should always aim to eat around 12-2.
+When in France you should always aim to eat between 12 pm to 2 pm.

 The set menus usually give you different options, and are always the best value choice.
 Make lunch time your big meal, like the French do!